May 27, 2016

 Caesar was born from one of the seven bloodlines of The Veil, which means he is specially equipped to hunt mysterious lost souls known as ghost orphans.
-He carries a weapon called a living-blade that is infused with his blood.
+He carries a weapon called a living-blade, which is infused with his blood.
 He is an expert swordsman and is trained in a number of fighting techniques.
-He also studies meta-paranormology which means he has an intense knowledge of how hyper-abilties work with in humans who are possessed by spiritual beings.
+He also studies meta-paranormology, which means he has an intense knowledge of how hyper-abilities work within humans who are possessed by spiritual beings.

-The House of Laodicea has always taken a less than conventional approach to their role in the grand scheme of the Ghost Orphanage Saga.
+The House of Laodicea has always taken a less than conventional approach to their role in the grand scheme of the ghost orphan saga.
 And Caesar has been the most unconventional of them all.
-The House of Laodicea is one of the Seven Bloodlines comprised of noble assassins whose purpose on earth is to hunt down lost souls known as ghost orphans and send them to heaven.
-(To read the full ghost orphanage saga, begin here!)
+The house of Laodicea is one of the seven bloodlines comprised of noble assassins, whose purpose on Earth is to hunt down lost souls known as ghost orphans, and send them to heaven.
 This mission is made more difficult by a number of complications.
 First is the fact that there is another group of assassins from hell, called reapers, who are also hunting down ghost orphans.
-Secondly the ghost orphans learned how to hide in human bodies through a process called phantom-fusion, and so they are much harder to track and detect.
+Secondly, the ghost orphans learned how to hide in human bodies through a process called phantom-fusion, and so they are much harder to track and detect.

-The Seven Families however have been fairly successful in battling both the ghost orphans and the reapers throughout the centuries, and Caesar Laodicea had been one of the reasons behind the most recent success of the Bloodlines (whose descendents collectively call themselves The Veil).
-For a time during the late 20th and early 21st century, the ghost orphans, under the leadership of a ghost orphan called Kallisto (now hiding inside the form of Virginia Ice), had conducted a number of violent raids on the Veil families which resulted in the total extinction of two of the bloodlines and the weakening of the other five.
+The Seven Families, however, have been fairly successful in battling both the ghost orphans and the reapers throughout the centuries, and Caesar Laodicea had been one of the reasons behind the most recent success of the Bloodlines (whose descendants collectively call themselves The Veil).
+For a time during the late 20th and early 21st century, the ghost orphans, under the leadership of a ghost orphan called Kallisto (now hiding inside the form of Virginia Ice), had conducted a number of violent raids on the Veil families, which resulted in the total extinction of two of the bloodlines and the weakening of the other five.
 The Veil hunters were forced into hiding.

 WEIGHT: 212 lbs.

-Here’s the thing, as a young man growing up in uptown Manhattan, Caesar always had an unhealthy fascination with ghost orphans.
-We say “unhealthy” because his fascination didn’t stem from a purely historical or potentially tactical nature; instead it came from his desire to have something that all ghost orphans had – earthly immortality.
+As a young man growing up in uptown Manhattan, Caesar always had an unhealthy fascination with ghost orphans.
+We say “unhealthy”, because his fascination didn’t stem from a purely historical, or potentially tactical nature; instead, it came from his desire to have something that all ghost orphans had – earthly immortality.
 You see, when an individual who is phantom-fused with a ghost orphan is slain, that lost soul simply jumps to another human body.
 Unless they are slain by a living-blade, which is the weapon all Veil hunters carry.
 In that case, the lost soul is liberated to heaven.
 Conversely, if they are slain with a reaper’s ghost-blade, the souls are sent to hell.
 On the other hand, if they can avoid being slain by either, they can continue living on for centuries and centuries.

 Caesar believed that this put the Veil hunters at a disadvantage.
-So, as a high school student he began studying meta-paranormology in an attempt to uncover a way to translate the ghost orphan’s power of immortality over to himself.
+So, as a high school student he began studying meta-paranormology in an attempt to uncover a way to translate the ghost orphans’ power of immortality over to himself.
 He became obsessed, but he quickly learned that any transference would require not only a metaphysical process, but a spiritual process as well.
-When he was 20 years old he actually found and kidnapped a woman named Davette Potiphar, who he’d found had had a ghost orphan living inside of her for several years.
-He kept her in a basement in the Bronx and conducted a number of scientific, metaphysical and spiritual experiments on her.
-After several weeks, Caesar had failed to find a way to gain immortality, however he did discover a technique that would come to be known as soul-tracing, in which he could detect the presence of ghost orphans even if they were hiding quietly inside of a human body.
+When he wastwenty years old, he actually found and kidnapped a woman named Davette Potiphar, who he’d found had had a ghost orphan living inside of her for several years.
+He kept her in a basement in the Bronx, and conducted a number of scientific, metaphysical and spiritual experiments on her.
+After several weeks, Caesar had failed to find a way to gain immortality, however, he did discover a technique that would come to be known as soul-tracing, in which he could detect the presence of ghost orphans, even if they were hiding quietly inside of a human body.

-It was a number of events during an autumn in the early 22nd century that compelled Caesar to lead as many of the Laodicea hunters as he could find back to Plat’.
-And they arrived just in time, as the reaper Jezabella had devised a plan to attack Platinum City’s Mayor Gemini DeLisi and the President of the United States, Enid Remington, while they visited Platinum City University.
-Jezabella had already killed a number of secret service officers and was moments away from killing the mayor and the president as well when Caesar and 20 other hunters from the House of Laodicea showed up.
-They battled the hellspawn, overwhelmed her and forced her to retreat.
+It was a number of events during an autumn in the early 22nd century that compelled Caesar to lead as many of the Laodicea hunters as he could find back to PC.
+And they arrived just in time, as the reaper Jezabella had devised a plan to attack Platinum City’s Mayor, Gemini DeLisi, and the President of the United States, Enid Remington, while they visited Platinum City University.
+Jezabella had already killed a number of secret service officers, and was moments away from killing the mayor and the president as well, when Caesar and twenty other hunters from the House of Laodicea showed up.
+They battled the hellspawn, overwhelmed her, and forced her to retreat.

-Mayor DeLisi, with President Remington standing behind him gave addressed the frightened people of Platinum City and told them that he had recently gained some knowledge that could help explain the paranormal riot that had taken place on the PCU campus.
+Mayor DeLisi, with President Remington standing behind him, addressed the frightened people of Platinum City and told them that he had recently gained some knowledge that could help explain the paranormal riot that had taken place on the PCU campus.
 He said that he had learned of ancient beings called ghost orphans.
 He said they were living among us, but we had nothing to fear because for the most part they were benevolent beings who simply wanted to live quietly.
-He then explained that sometimes when ghost orphans DO get out of hand there are men and women out there who specialize in neutralizing them.
-The mayor said he’d been in contact with these neutralizers and had been assured that everything is okay and that any paranormal threat need not be worried about.
-He concluded by asking the citizens of Platinum City to remain diligent and encouraged and then signed off.
+He then explained that sometimes when ghost orphans DO get out of hand, there are men and women out there who specialize in neutralizing them.
+The mayor said he’d been in contact with these neutralizers, and had been assured that everything is okay, and that any paranormal threat need not be worried about.
+He concluded by asking the citizens of Platinum City to remain diligent and encouraged, and then signed off.

-He explained that over a dozen agencies were going to be conducting investigations and that eventually someone was going to dig up the full truth.
-He then reasoned that by giving the mayor and the world a little bit of information about the ghost orphanage it would help alleviate some of the pressure of the investigations.
-Instead of eventually having to reveal all of the identities of the Veil hunters, he would act as the face of the Seven Families and offer his full cooperation to all of the investigators.
-That way he could control the amount of information given and how it was presented.
+He explained that over a dozen agencies were going to be conducting investigations, and that eventually someone was going to dig up the full truth.
+He then reasoned that by giving the mayor and the world a little bit of information about the ghost orphans, it would help alleviate some of the pressure of the investigations.
+Instead of eventually having to reveal all of the identities of the Veil hunters, he would act as the face of the Seven Families, and offer his full cooperation to all of the investigators.
+That way he could control the amount of information given, and how it was presented.

 Disa would never admit it, but secretly she was elated to have the cunning and talented mind of Caesar Laodicea working so closely with her once again.